rafardenas/GPRL/README.md

 # GPRL

-Code for the paper focused on develop a RL-based control strategy using Gaussian Processes
+Code for the paper focused on developing a RL-based control strategy using Gaussian Processes